jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://youtu.be/48SUuk8e55c?si=47ZU4UP5ld9g7TAZ">Complete course on MEAN Stack</a></td>
         <td>
-        All-in-one Course on MEAN stack for the developer
+        This is a All-In-One Course on MEAN stack for the developer
         </td>
       </tr>
       <tr>